RupertBarrow/salesforce-buildpack2/README.md

 - `OAUTH_SALESFORCE_LOGIN_URL`: The login URL to the org with the Connected App.
 See the "One-Click Login" section in this document.

 - `OAUTH_SALESFORCE_REDIRECT_URI`: The Heroku app URL to redirect back to, which has this buildpack deployed.
+This should be identical to the callback url defined in the Salesforce connected app mentioned in the above OAUTH_SALESFORCE_CLIENT_ID and OAUTH_SALESFORCE_CLIENT_SECRET (usually https://<HEROKU_APP_NAME>.herokuapp.com/oauth2/callback).
+See the "One-Click Login" section in this document.

+- `HEROKU_APP_NAME`: The Heroku app name.
 See the "One-Click Login" section in this document.

 ### Staging